rossmcq/TexasHoldEm/README.md

 # TexasHoldEm
 TexasHoldEm card game simulator
 Needs some work and tidying up,
-I'm sure there's alot of best practises that I'm not coding to as I'm not familiar with them!
-I'm open to any improvement suggestions :)
+I'm sure there's a lot of best practises that I'm not coding to as I'm not familiar with them, I'm open to any improvement suggestions :)

 1) To start run TexasHoldem.py to start the game engine